Home > Home Organization > Home Organization Tips > How to Declutter Common Problem Areas Around the House

 How to Declutter the Storage Room

 When things are out of sight, they’re out of mind.
 The storage room is the go-to place for overflow items, miscellaneous furniture, and holiday decorations, which means clutter is common in this space.
-By going removing things you no longer need and organizing everything, you can avoid clutter and find things faster!
+Whether your storage room is under the steps, a utility room, or in the corner of the basement—you can avoid clutter and find things faster by removing things you no longer need and organizing everything.

 • After each season, sort through decorations you didn’t use and donate them.
-Don’t save sentimental items if you never use them.
-Instead, consider gifting them to a family member who will.
+Consider gifting unused sentimental items to a family member.

-• Use clear, stackable containers so you can see what’s inside when stored against a wall or on shelves.
-Label all bins with what’s inside, especially if they’re not clear.
+• Use clear, stackable storage bins so you can see what’s inside when placed against a wall or on shelves.
+Label all bins with what’s inside, especially if they’re not see-through.

 • Group similar items together and create sections.
-One section of your storage room could be for holiday decorations; another section could be for travel gear.
+One section of your storage room could be for holiday decorations, and another section could be for travel gear.

-• Create an organization system where you store the most-used items front and center in easily accessible spots.
+• Create a storage room organization system where you store the most-used items front and center in easily accessible spots.
 Store seasonal items up higher on shelves or farther back in the room.

 How to Declutter the Garage

 Similar to storage rooms, the garage tends to be a catch-all for items not yet ready to be thrown out or given away.
-Add organizing the garage to your monthly decluttering checklist and help prevent clutter from building up in your garage in the first place.
+Add organizing the garage to your monthly decluttering checklist and help prevent clutter from building up in your garage.

 • Get rid of any old sports equipment, broken holiday decorations, and unused yard tools.
 Donate items that have been untouched or are in good shape.

 • Categorize items for storage and keep them in clear storage bins.
-Store bins on garage storage shelves, and don’t forget to label the bins so that you can find what you need quickly.
+Label and store bins on garage storage shelves.

 • Hang shovels, rakes, and brooms on the wall to maximize vertical storage space.
 Try a DIY pegboard with designated spots for hanging tools if you don’t have a workbench with storage drawers.

-• Store bikes, scooters, strollers, or lawn equipment close to the garage door for easy access.
+• Store bikes, scooters, strollers, and lawn equipment close to the garage door for easy access.
 Use a sports equipment organizer to store balls, bats, rackets, and more.

-• Utilize hooks and shoe storage racks if your garage doubles as a mudroom to prevent boots and coats from piling up in aisles or close to the door.
+• Utilize hooks, shelves, and shoe storage racks if your garage doubles as a mudroom to prevent boots and coats from piling up in aisles or near the door.

 Want a clutter-free home?
 Extra Space Storage has easily accessible self storage facilities throughout the U.S. that can help you make room for what matters most in your home.
 Find a storage unit near you!